Module 1 of 5

 Reveal

 Static embeddings assign a single vector per word, regardless of context.
 "Bank" gets one representation that averages across all its senses.
-This is a fundamental limitation that contextual embeddings (produced by Transformers) address by generating different representations for the same word depending on surrounding context.
-We return to this in the From Static to Contextual section.
+This is a fundamental limitation: the same word in different sentences gets the same numbers.
+Solving this problem is exactly what the Transformer architecture does, which we turn to after tokenization.

-In the notebook: Exercises 1–3 walk you through building BoW vectors, implementing cosine similarity from scratch, testing word analogies, and projecting occupations onto a gender axis.
+In the notebook: Sections 1–2 walk you through building BoW vectors, implementing cosine similarity from scratch, testing word analogies, and projecting occupations onto a gender axis.

 Resources